ppy/osu-wiki/news/2025/2025-05-03-expert-global-taiko-showdown-2025-concludes.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/11680357">kanten_07</a></p>

 Thank you!
 Personally, I was more surprised than happy when I won Quarterfinals against Peaceful and the first round of Grand Finals against Grape_Tea.
 To be honest, it didn't really set in that I had won.

-Shortly after, the realization set in that I had actually won, and I was very happy.
+Shortly after, the realisation set in that I had actually won, and I was very happy.
 I hung out with other players after winning and reflected on the positives and negatives of the game.

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/6177263" style="background-image: url('/wiki/shared/avatars/Kasumi-sama.jpg')"></a>